 Attn: Master of Applied Statistics & Data Science

 8125 Math Sciences Building

 Please note that submitted records become the property of the University and cannot be returned.
 If you are a university/college senior, do not risk missing the deadline by waiting for senior-year grades to be posted before submitting your application and transcript.
 UCLA undergraduates are exempt from mailing official copies of UCLA transcripts.

 GRE Scores (online and by mail from ETS)

-Once UCLA Administration returns to on-campus operations and requires the GRE, an official GRE General Test score must be sent directly by the Educational Testing Service (ETS).
-Please be advised that all applicants, regardless of their degree or major backgrounds, must submit GRE scores.
+The GRE is highly recommended but optional for this program.
+If you are submitting a GRE score, an official GRE General Test score must be sent directly by the Educational Testing Service (ETS).
 There are no substitutes for the GRE, including the GMAT.
 A GRE score is valid if the examination was given no more than five years prior to the date your application is submitted.
-If your score has expired, you must re-take the exam.
+If your score has expired, please re-take the exam.

 Statement of Purpose and Personal Statement

 Applicants are required to submit a statement of purpose and personal statement.
 These statements provide an opportunity for applicants to demonstrate to the Admissions Committee how their previous academic training, research or interest areas, work experience, and any other relevant evidence based qualifications have prepared them to contribute to the UCLA MASDS program and to the field.
 Both statements will also assist the committee in determining if a fellowship can be awarded.
 Please include your future career goals and how obtaining a MASDS might help you reach your professional potential.